 - Granite Gear Dry Sack – Granite Gear makes the most durable and pack forming dry sacks available.

-Without the right gear, camping can become rather miserable rather quick.
-Here is our essential gear with recommendations.
+Without the right gear, any type of family or car camping trip can become quite miserable rather quick.
+Here is my essential gear with recommendations.

 - Back Pack – 10

 - Boreas Backpacks – Boreas packs are great for hiking and camping.
 Incredibly durable and well thought out design makes them perfect for any trip.
 Read my full review on Boreas Packs here.

 - Granite Gear Portage Packs – For any canoe trip or when you need to pack a serious amount of gear on your camping trip, this literally no better backpack on the market.
 Granite Gear Portage Pack Full Review.